RahulModak74/BATTERY_REIMANNIAN_PAPER/README.md

 In which case u can use the trained pth model and run the inference using load_pretrained_kerr.py

+Directly run load_pretrained_kerr.py which uses the correct pth file  (in this repo itself)

 Or try the PATCHED file..kerr_blackhole_vae_v1_PATCHED.py

 **What this means:** Geodesics diverge (Δ > 1), reliable prediction (low σ), computed in 10 minutes.